koaning/human-learn/README.md

 Detailed documentation of this tool can be found [here](https://koaning.github.io/human-learn/).

+A free video course can be found on [calmcode.io](https://calmcode.io/human-learn/introduction.html).

 ## Features

 This library hosts a couple of models that you can play with.